brandcolors/feedback/README.md

 A few things to keep in mind:

 - The higher resolution the logo the better.
-They're usually less distortred which can sometimes affect color.
+They're usually less distorted which can sometimes affect color.
 - You can often find high resolution logos on company's Press or About pages.
 Poke around a bit, they're usually there.
 - Try to pick the color out of a flat section of the logo — gradients are bad.
 - Sometimes color picker apps are slightly incorrect.
 Instead, open the image in a photo editor like Photoshop and use that color picker.